I.Q.: Intelligent Qube: Bonuses

-After each set of blocks is destroyed, if the player did so without destroying any forbidden cubes and cleared all normal and advantage cubes then they are rewarded a bonus for perfection, and an additional row is added to the end of the stage (thereby increasing the number of rows the cubes have to travel to fall off the end of the stage).
-This is accompanied by a booming "Perfect!" from the game's announcer.
+After each set of blocks is destroyed, if the player did so without destroying any forbidden cubes and cleared all normal and advantage cubes then they are rewarded a bonus for perfection, and an additional row is added to the end of the stage (thereby increasing the number of rows the cubes have to travel to fall off the edge).
+This is accompanied by a booming "Perfect!" from the announcer.
 Solving puzzles perfectly becomes increasingly important as the game progresses because later puzzles require more rolls, and hence more rows of running space, to complete successfully.

 The perfection bonus takes into account how many cube rolls it took to clear all the cubes.
 From the time the first cube is cleared until the time the last cube is cleared, the counter increments.
-The immediate consequence of this is that one can mark a spot on the stage and wait to clear it until several rows of cubes roll over top of it.
+The immediate consequence of this is that one can mark a spot on the stage and wait to clear it until several rows of cubes roll over the top of it.
 An initial number of rolls is set as being an ideal number to clear.
 If the player clears the cubes in exactly this number of rolls (Perfect in Kurushi Final), they are given a "Brilliant" bonus of 5,000 points (10,000 in Kurushi Final).
 If the player clears the cubes in more than this number of rolls (Great in Kurushi Final), they are given a bonus of 1,000 points (2,000 in Kurushi Final).
 If the player clears the cubes in fewer number of rolls (Excellent in Kurushi Final), they are given a "True Genius" bonus of 10,000 points (15,000 in Kurushi Final).